Rohan-Godara/BrainVerse/Desktop/Brainverse/Brainverse/README.md

 - **StudyBuddy Chatbot**
   Ask questions and get accurate, contextual responses from your study material or general knowledge.

-- **PDF & Document Ingestion**
-  Upload your textbooks, notes, or slides.
-Brainverse reads and understands them instantly.

-- **Question Suggestion Engine**
-  Automatically generates relevant quiz and exam-style questions from your uploaded materials.

-- **Smart Querying Interface**
-  Find specific information or get summaries from any section of your documents.

-- **Citations & References**
-  Every answer is traceable with proper references from the source material.

 - **Mind Map Generator**
   Visualize complex concepts and topics with AI-generated mind maps that break down your content into digestible nodes.